Janice H. Holmes, Warren, Ohio

 She married David Holmes September 15,1962 and spent her years as a housewife.

-Surviving Janice are son, Daniel of Jacksonville, Florida; daughter, Brenda (Robert) Campbell of Garretsville, Ohio; brother, Claude Conway of Crossville, Tennessee; grandchildren, Melinda Chapman of Jacksonville, Florida and Brandon Foster of Cortland, Ohio and great-grandaughter, Diana Foster of Cortland, Ohio.
+Surviving Janice are son, Daniel of Jacksonville, Florida; daughter, Brenda (Robert) Campbell of Garrettsville, Ohio; brother, Claude Conway of Crossville, Tennessee; grandchildren, Melinda Chapman of Jacksonville, Florida and Brandon Foster of Cortland, Ohio and great-granddaughter, Diana Foster of Cortland, Ohio.

 More stories from WKBN.com: